Podgorica: Rail

 Podgorica is a hub of the X-shaped Montenegrin rail network.
 The Belgrade–Bar line converges with the line to Nikšić and line to Shkodër at the Podgorica Rail Station.
 The station itself is located 1.5 km to the southeast of the main city square.
 Podgorica's main railway link (for both passenger and freight traffic) is Belgrade–Bar.
 The link to Nikšić was recently under reconstruction (electrification); afterwards, passenger service started in October 2012.
 The rail link to Shkodër is used as freight-only.

 Air

 Podgorica Airport is located in Zeta Plain, 11 km south of Podgorica City centre, and is Montenegro's main international airport.
 The airport is locally known as Golubovci Airport (Аеродром Голубовци / Aerodrom Golubovci), as it is located within the administrative boundaries of the town of Golubovci.
 The IATA code of the airport is still TGD because Podgorica was named Titograd, during which time the airport opened.
 It is the main hub for Air Montenegro and Di Air.

 Education

 Most of Montenegro's higher education establishments are in Podgorica including the University of Montenegro, the country's most significant university.
-The university has the following faculties: